 For almost a century, Wesley has helped welcome babies into the world.
-Our expertise has earned us a reputation as the premier hospital in Kansas for obstetrical services.
+Our expertise and maternity care program has earned us a national distinction by Blue Cross and Blue Shield of Kansas.
+We are the premier hospital in Kansas for childbearing and maternity care.
 Whether your birth experience is simple or complicated, our obstetricians and birth center medical staff provide you and your baby the best care possible.

 Wesley prepares you to go home with your new baby throughout your hospital stay.
-In addition to information from your nurse and doctor, the Newborn Channel is available on the hospital television.
 Before you and your baby go home, orders from your doctor and your baby’s doctor are needed.
 Your baby will need a blood test required by the state that screens for certain conditions, including phenylkentonuria (PKU), hypothyroidism, galactosemia and hemoglobinopathies.

 Other things that need to be completed before you leave: